 03. Remember that digital tools aren't magical

-New software versions, texture packs, Photoshop brushes, Wacom tablets, iPads and Apple pencils are the tools of our trade.
+New software versions, texture packs (opens in new tab), Photoshop brushes (opens in new tab), Wacom tablets (opens in new tab), iPads (opens in new tab) and Apple pencils are the tools of our trade.
 Even when working in analogue, it is almost impossible to steer clear of digital tools entirely.
 And while a tool can be motivating for a while, it is too easy to get obsessed by a constant need for the new.

 I think the problem is the way that we approach these tools as if they have magical properties.
 We imagine ourselves working with the tool in scenarios that are not realistic, and often do not reflect our actual way of working.
-For example, take the idea that if I only had that new iPad Pro, I would go out and make on-location drawings.
+For example, take the idea that if I only had that new iPad Pro (opens in new tab), I would go out and make on-location drawings.
 But if I have never done an on-location drawing before in my life, the iPad will probably not get me to do it.

 Apply some sobriety to your kit wishlist – are the items on it actual needs or just wants?
 Ask yourself which of the tools that you already own have really had an impact on your work, to help you decide.

 Digital tools usually develop incrementally.
 So it's not often that a revolutionary product or software feature comes along that improves our way of working dramatically.
 Therefore, don't expect wonders from a new digital tool any more than you would expect any huge transformations from a new pencil.